top of page

 The first is treating a partnership like a media buy.
 A brand signs the deal, runs the co-branded asset, and calls it done.
 No activation arc.
 No creative depth.
 No attempt to build on the audience relationship the IP has already earned.
 A partnership only performs like a partnership when the brand behaves like one.

 The second is dilution, and the problem is not volume.
 Bond has carried Omega, Aston Martin, Heineken, and Tom Ford simultaneously for decades, and each partnership has remained distinctive because each brand owns a separate category and a separate moment in the story.
 The watch.
 The car.
 The drink.
 The suit.
-None of them compete for the same association.
-When an IP takes on too many partners chasing the same character, the same scene, or the same audience moment, that separation disappears.
+None of them competes for the same association.
+When an IP takes on too many partners chasing the same character, scene, themes, or even the same audience moment, that separation disappears.
 No single brand owns anything.
 They are all just present, and presence without distinction is indistinguishable from a logo wall.

 The third is misalignment.
 When the connective tissue between a brand and an IP isn’t there, audiences notice immediately.
 The partnership doesn’t just underperform.
 It actively undermines the brand by signaling a failure of judgment.
 Great partnerships have an obvious logic to them.
 The audience should be able to see immediately why these two things belong together.
 When they can’t, the partnership does more harm than no partnership at all.